Vadim-tetotovich/rsschool-cv/cv.md

 }
 ```
 ## Experience
-I have no work experienc.
+I have no work experience.
 ## Education
 * **University:** Belarusian State University Informatics and Radioelectronics
 * **Courses:**